Alonso-del-Arte/toy-examples/CONTRIBUTING.md

 # Contribution Guidelines

+This is a Java project.
+I didn't think it needed to be said that this is _not_ a Python project, then Hacktoberfest 2025 happened.
+Now I have a separate repository, toy-examples-python, for those of you who want to work on toy examples in Python.

 I don't want to deal with Maven.
 I think it's obnoxious, obtrusive and adds way too much of its own complexity to the project.